lawrennd/old_talks/_business/the-supply-chain-of-ideas.md

 And Jeff's store already does this.
 His store is actually a collection of many stores, if you want to sell something you can do it by renting space in Jeff's store.
 He will bring the customers in, you just need to rent the space and deliver your sales.

-So the little Jeff and little Narayan have realised that the solution to the innovators dilemma is the supply chain of ideas.
+So the little Jeff and little Narayan have realised that the solution to the innovator's dilemma is the supply chain of ideas.
 To have great communications, like the dabbawalas between the origin of the ideas and the destination of the ideas.}

 \slides{\undefine{theDabbaWalas}}
 \include{_business/includes/the-dabbawalas.md}